 Should You Use A Mattress Pad With A Memory Foam Mattress Topper?

 Ideally, you shouldn’t use a mattress pad with a mattress topper or any other mattress topper.
 If you’re wondering why, let’s have a quick rundown of a mattress pad’s purpose and a mattress topper’s purpose.

 A mattress pad is a soft fabric that you place on top of your mattress to alter the firmness of your bed.
 However, it’s nowhere near as comfy compared to a mattress topper.

 Mattress pads are often thin and soft, giving your bed more softness, much to your preference.
 On the other hand, a mattress topper is like a mini-mattress you place on top of your bed, helping change its firmness.

 Think of the mattress topper as the game-changer.
-So when you use both a mattress topper and mattress pad, it’s actually an overkill and can even be counterproductive since both have different firmness and features.
+So when you use a mattress topper and mattress pad, it’s overkill and can even be counterproductive since both have different firmness and features.

 You choose a mattress pad or a mattress topper, but if you decide to use both, you should place the mattress pad on top of your mattress topper.